bosshart/kuduscreencast/ch05-working-with-kudu/README.md

     );

-#### Starting Data Ingest
+#### 4. Run the Application

-Run the Fix generator
+Run the Fix message generator

     spark-submit --master spark://:quickstart.cloudera  --class com.kuduscreencast.timeseries.FIXGenerator sample.app-1.0-SNAPSHOT.jar quickstart:9092 fixdata

 Run the Spark Streaming application to populate Kudu:

     spark-submit --master spark://:quickstart.cloudera  --class com.kuduscreencast.timeseries.KuduFixDataStreamer sample.app-1.0-SNAPSHOT.jar quickstart:9092 fixdata quickstart fixdata

 Finally, run the web application using jetty:

     mvn jetty:run

-If you go to <hostname>:8080, you should see a visualization showing the largest order within that ten second window for each stock.
+If you go to web-app-hostname:8080, you should see a visualization showing the largest order within that ten second window for each stock symbol.
+The chart should automatically refresh it's data every 10 seconds.